Session 3 - Module A: Advanced Orchestration Patterns¶

 messages: Annotated[Sequence[BaseMessage], operator.add]

-task_queue: List[Dict[str, Any]]
+data_batch_queue: List[Dict[str, Any]]

-active_branches: Dict[str, Dict[str, Any]]
+active_processing_branches: Dict[str, Dict[str, Any]]

-completed_branches: Dict[str, Dict[str, Any]]
+completed_processing_branches: Dict[str, Dict[str, Any]]

 The core workflow data tracks the fundamental elements: message sequences using operator.add

-Synchronization and Coordination Infrastructure
+Synchronization and Coordination Infrastructure¶

-# Synchronization and coordination
+# Synchronization and coordination for data consistency

-branch_dependencies: Dict[str, List[str]] # Branch dependency mapping
+branch_dependencies: Dict[str, List[str]] # Data dependency mapping

 execution_timeline: List[Dict[str, Any]]

-Dynamic Control and Enterprise Features
+Dynamic Control and Enterprise Features¶

-# Dynamic workflow control
+# Dynamic workflow control for data processing

 workflow_mode: str # "parallel", "sequential", "adaptive"